• WorldView

 For decades, American travelers who arrived in Costa Rica would be greeted with the warmest form of hospitality: their own culinary classics, whether that was burgers and fries or pepperoni pizza.

-“We thought that we should feed travelers what they eat at home,” explains Federico Solano, marketing manager for Horizontes Nature Tours, who works closely with Lindblad Expeditions-National Geographic on our Central American expeditions.
+“We thought that we should feed travelers what they eat at home,” explains Federico Solano, marketing manager for Horizontes Nature Tours, who works closely with National Geographic-Lindblad Expeditions on the Central American expeditions.
 “We were trying to copy things that tourists were used to eating, putting aside the fun and the flavors that we have here in our own country.”

 Costa Rica’s local flavors, it turns out, are both plentiful and powerful.
 Despite the country’s small size—at less than 20,000 square miles, it’s slightly smaller than the state of West Virginia—it has incredible biodiversity and a wide variety of ingredients close at hand thanks to its many distinct microclimates, year-round growing potential, and proximity to the sea.